jacobparis/12-factor-dev/public/logs.md

   Cache-Control: no-cache
 ---

 Developers need visibility into the behavior of their development environment.
-Twelve-factor development environments show log information for:
+Continuous development environments show log information for:

 - Tasks run while prebuilding development environments;
 - Automated setup scripts that run when a workspace is opened